manishdangi/group_chat/README.md

 # group_chat
-#you can create a room and then start chatting
+you can create a room and then start chatting.
-#basically a simple app
+It basically a simple app but the front end sucks
-#bad front end